MicrosoftDocs/xamarin-docs/docs/get-started/what-is-xamarin-forms.md

 [![Screenshots of example Xamarin.Forms application in iOS and Android](what-is-xamarin-forms-images/xamarin-forms-app-cropped.png)](what-is-xamarin-forms-images/xamarin-forms-app.png#lightbox)

 Xamarin.Forms is an open-source UI framework.
-Xamarin.Forms allows developers to build Android, iOS, and Windows applications from a single shared codebase.
+Xamarin.Forms allows developers to build Xamarin.Android, Xamarin.iOS, and Windows applications from a single shared codebase.

 Xamarin.Forms allows developers to create user interfaces in XAML with code-behind in C#.
 These interfaces are rendered as performant native controls on each platform.